gz5427/HadoopSetupFiles/README.md

 Step 1: Learn to setup Amazon EC2 Ubuntu machines.
 This includes the tools needed such as PuTTY, PuTTYGen, WinSCP etc.

-Step 2: Create user hduser, setup keyless ssh from each machine to the other 2 machines.
+Step 2: Setup keyless ssh from each machine to the other 2 machines.

 Step 3.
 Download the Hadoop file, the java library and Prepare all the needed files for Hadoop cluster.